Updates

 Boosting Cannabis Yields by 35%: The Benefits of Adjusting Your Light Schedule

-When it comes to indoor cannabis cultivation, every grower is searching for ways to maximize their yield and quality.
-While many techniques focus on optimizing nutrients, training methods, or environmental conditions, there’s one factor that often gets overlooked: the light schedule.
-Recent research shows that by adjusting your photoperiod beyond the traditional 12/12 light schedule, you could see a 35% increase in yields—without sacrificing quality.
+When it comes to indoor cannabis cultivation, maximizing both yield and quality is every grower’s goal.
+While many techniques focus on optimizing nutrients, training methods, or environmental conditions, one often overlooked factor can have a huge impact: your light schedule.
+Recent research indicates that by adjusting your photoperiod beyond the traditional 12/12 light cycle, you could boost yields by up to 35%—without compromising quality.

 The Standard 12/12 Light Cycle: Tradition vs. Optimization

-For years, the 12/12 light schedule has been the standard for cannabis flowering.
+For years, the 12/12 light schedule has been the industry standard for cannabis flowering.
 Under this regime, plants receive 12 hours of light and 12 hours of darkness each day during the flowering stage.
-The idea is that the 12-hour cycle mimics the natural photoperiod that triggers flowering in cannabis plants.
-However, new evidence suggests that this might not be the most efficient approach for all cultivars.
+This cycle is believed to mimic the natural photoperiod that triggers flowering in cannabis plants.

 Key Study Insights: Why Longer Light Cycles Work